4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/emulator.md

 });
 ```

-When this hook is triggered, it prints that
+When this hook is triggered, it prints:

 ```bash
 (frida-env) ➜  patch frida -U -f com.em07robot.chall -l hook.js